FoNDUE-HTR/FONDUE-ES-CORDEL-19/Grountruths/Varios-GroundTruth-Test-Alto/README.md

 ### 8. Sauvola binarisation

-Sauvola is a variant of the Niblack method that splits the greyscale image into adjoining and unoverlapping blocks, and performs block-by-block processing.
+Sauvola is a variant of the Niblack method that splits the greyscale image into adjoining and unoverlapping blocks, and it performs block-by-block processing.

 <p class="float" align="center">
     <img src="https://github.com/DesenrollandoElCordel/Varios-OCR-files/blob/main/Readme-picture/Moreno_119_Sauvola.png" width="400"/>